williampan22/project1/README.md

 SQL file (text file) with the table definitions and creation SQL statements that can be executed with SQLite3

-## Copy everything in the SQL file called PART_5, 6 - CREATE TABLE + INSERT INTO DATA.sql in the github repository.
-Paste it into the "Execute SQL" terminal in DBrowser.
 --------------------------------------------------------------------------
 # Part 7

+## The 5 queries are in the SQL file called PART_7 - SQL SELECT QUERIES.sql in the github repository.
+Paste each query one at a time into the "Execute SQL" terminal in DBrowser.

 (10 pts) Define and execute at least five queries that show your database.
 At least one query must contain a join of at least three tables, one must contain a subquery, one must be a group by with a having clause, and one must contain a complex search criterion (more than one expression with logical connectors).
 Experiment with advanced query mechanisms such as RCTE, PARTITION BY, or SELECT CASE/WHEN.

 SQL files for each one of the queries created on point 7, with clear documentation of what they achieve and examples of their outputs.

-## The 5 queries are in the SQL file called PART_7 - SQL SELECT QUERIES.sql in the github repository.
-Paste each query one at a time into the "Execute SQL" terminal in DBrowser.